Galileo88/Galileos-Planet-Pack/Optional Mods/GPP_Secondary/Readme.txt

-GPP_Secondary is a setup package designed to easily enable GPP to operate as a secondary system.
-It is not a complete package and requires you to add the final bits unique to your primary star system mod.
+GPP_Secondary is a mediator mod designed to easily and properly enable Galileo's Planet Pack to operate as a secondary system.
+It is technically a complete package but requires you to make just one small set of changes unique to your primary star system mod.

 Other primary system mods no longer need to:
 * Add a star and call it Ciro.